Requirement: Install Exchange Online PowerShell Module for Microsoft 365.

-Microsoft Exchange Online is a cloud-based email and calendaring solution that is part of the Microsoft Office 365 suite of applications.
-It is widely used by businesses of all sizes to manage their email communication.
-A web-based Exchange Admin Center interface can be used to manage Exchange Online.
-However, PowerShell is preferred as it helps to automate tasks and manage your environment more efficiently.
+Microsoft Exchange Online is a cloud-based email and calendaring solution, part of the Microsoft Office 365 suite of applications.
+Businesses of all sizes widely use it to manage their email communication.
+You can use a web-based Exchange Admin Center interface to manage Exchange Online.
+However, most prefer PowerShell as it automates tasks and efficiently manages your environment.
 Also, it provides more granular control over your Exchange Online environment, allowing you to perform tasks that are not available in the Exchange Online Admin Center.

 Exchange Online PowerShell Module is a powerful command-line tool that allows administrators to manage the Exchange Online Environment.
 In this article, I will provide a step-by-step guide on how to connect to Exchange Online PowerShell.
 I will also discuss the prerequisites, common issues faced while connecting, and best practices to follow while using Exchange Online PowerShell.

 - Why Should we use the Exchange Online PowerShell Module?